Ford posts better than expected results in 1Q

 Continue Reading Below

+The Dearborn, Michigan-based automaker said Thursday that sales of pickups and sport utilities sparked an improved performance in North America and cost-cutting allowed its European business to swing to a profit.

-Net income for the first three months of the year fell 34 percent to $1.15 billion, weighed down by charges totaling nearly $600 million.
+Net income for the first three months of the year fell 34% to $1.15 billion, weighed down by charges totaling nearly $600 million.
 Adjusted profit totaled 44 cents per share.
-Revenue fell to $40.34 billion.
+Revenue fell to $40.34 billion from $41.96 billion a year earlier.

 On average, analysts surveyed by FactSet expected earnings per share of 27 cents on revenue of $40.3 billion.